-When I think of myself and my parenting style, the one thing that I have regrets about is how I use anger, or anger uses me, in my parenting.
+When I think of myself and my parenting anger management, the one thing that I regret is how I use anger, or anger uses me, in my parenting.

 The next resource I use is HeartMath.
 I have been training folks in HeartMath for about 8 years, about as long as I have been using it myself.
 Here is a quick video describing the HeartMath training

 This is the HeartMath tool that is mentioned in the video above, and in the article below, from Kathryn Kvols, please note that the first step in finding an alternative to spanking, and maybe from spanking in anger, is to calm down.
 Remember, any emotion can flood my body in 1/18th second, which is almost twice as fast as I can blink my eyes.
 Calming down in a heart beat using HeartMath would be good thing.
 Here is a hint; can the whole family learn HeartMath and get on the same heart beat?
 Can the kids learn to do HeartMath?
 Can it help them with their testing at school?
 Yes it can.

 This parenting anger management article I think is a gift.
 I have been parenting for about 11 years now, and there are thoughts here that are very helpful to me.
 Just remember that really being calm, if you have flooded with adrenalin and cortisol in response to a kiddie crime, can take 20 minutes for us Dads, according to Dr. Gottman.
 Getting calm means getting calm, and if you only get part way calm, you risk another flood of adrenalin and cortisol.
 Amazing how fast we go up the arousal ladder, and long it takes to come back down.
 We need to manage our parenting heart beat by heart beat.